 Taking courses in a learning community provides these benefits:

-- You experience a higher level of support and contact with both instructors.
+- You have more support and contact with instructors.

-- Assignments and learning are integrated and you build knowledge connections and experiences across two different disciplines.
+- You will complete some integrated assignments to build knowledge, connections and experiences across two different courses.

 What do students say about learning communities at Saint Paul College?